Indoor tanning use

 A strong recommendation against the use of tanning beds by minors under 18.

 Classification of tanning beds and sunlamps from Class I to Class II medical devices, which means they are considered “moderate to high risk.”
 The FDA mandates additional oversight of Class II devices, requiring manufacturers to provide more safety assurances.

 Clearly informs users about the risks of using tanning beds.

 Warns frequent users of sunlamps to be regularly screened for skin cancer.

 Alerts users that tanning lamps are not recommended for people under 18 years old.

-California, Delaware, the District of Columbia, Hawaii, Illinois, Kansas, Louisiana, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Carolina, Oklahoma, Rhode Island, Texas, Vermont and West Virginia have passed laws that prohibit minors under the age of 18 from indoor tanning.
+California, Delaware, the District of Columbia, Hawaii, Illinois, Kansas, Louisiana, Maryland, Maine, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Carolina, Oklahoma, Rhode Island, Texas, Vermont, Virginia, and West Virginia have passed laws that prohibit minors under the age of 18 from indoor tanning.

-Oregon and Washington have passed laws prohibiting minors under the age of 18 years old from using indoor tanning devices, unless a prescription is provided.
+Oregon and Washington have passed laws prohibiting minors under the age of 18 from using indoor tanning devices, unless a prescription is provided.

 The AADA opposes indoor tanning and supports a ban on the production and sale of indoor tanning equipment for nonmedical purposes.